Jnolley/alcohol-label-verification/README.md

 ## Overview

-Users upload alcohol label images and submit product information through a web form.
-The system uses Google Cloud Vision API to extract text from the label and automatically verify it matches the submitted data.
+Users upload one or two alcohol label images (primary and optional secondary) and submit product information through a web form.
+The system uses Google Cloud Vision API to extract text from the labels and automatically verify it matches the submitted data.
+Multi-image support allows verification when information is split across front and back labels.
 Failed verifications are saved for admin review with visual OCR annotations showing detected text bounding boxes.

 ---